What’s in this article

 Definition of a Dormant Company

-A dormant company is a company that neither records nor generates any accounting transactions over the course of one fiscal year.
+A dormant company is a company that neither records nor generates any accounting transactions over one fiscal year.
 During this period, the company does not carry out any significant financial transactions.

 This does not mean that the company is unable to carry out any financial transaction of any form, however.
 A significant financial transaction is defined as a transaction considered to warrant a mention in the company’s accounting records.